Sonodynamic therapy: Challenges and development

-Current Clinical Use
+Current clinical use

 SDT has been researched most commonly to combat cancers and atherosclerosis such as breast cancer, pancreatic cancer, liver, and spinal sarcomas.
 Currently, there are no FDA approved clinical applications of SDT.
 However, for PDT, Photofrin is an FDA approved hematoporphyrin (PHOTOFRIN®).
 However, SDT has been used in a clinical trial in combination with PDT to assess for reduction in tumor size in patients with breast cancer.
 However, it was difficult to determine if SDT PDT or the drug dosage was the primary mechanism of treatment.
 Another case study expanded on this by using SDT as a standalone treatment with a Gc protein hormone therapy with the use of 5-ALA or chlorin e6 as a sonosensitizer.
 It was shown that tumor markers significantly decreased during treatment.

-Future Directions
+Future directions

 The effectiveness of sonodynamic therapy as a cancer treatment is supported by many in vitro and in vivo studies.
 However, large-scale clinical trials are necessary for translation into the clinical setting.
 In order to mitigate the limitations aforementioned, new sonosensitizers are being developed and SDT is being combined with other therapies in novel ways.
 Particularly, organic sonosensitizers with high solubility in water, high sonotoxocity, increased ability to target tumors, and low phototoxicity need to be developed in order to improve the therapeutic efficacy of SDT and allow it to be used for treating cancers.
 In addition, the mechanisms by which ROS are produced by sonosensitizers upon exposure to ultrasound is yet to be determined, reducing the ability to control its function and outcomes.
 Ultimately, the synergistic effects of combining SDT with other therapies would allow each to compensate for the limitations of the other, improving their therapeutic efficacy and increasing their ability to destroy tumors.